-4. Other income/(costs)
+5. Other income/(costs)

-2021 £'000 2020 £'000
+2022 £'000 2021 £'000

-Amounts owed under the contract for difference 3,198 3,468
+Amounts owed under the contract for difference 3,155 3,198

-3,198 3,468
+3,155 3,198

-'The amounts received under the contract for difference relate to amounts received from the Company's sister Company (Legal & General Affordable Homes (Development) Limited) in relation to the capital charges arising from the services provided in the development of affordable housing less any development gains or loss paid over to Legal & General Affordable Homes (Development) Limited.
+The amounts received under the contract for difference relate to amounts received from the Company's sister company (Legal & General Affordable Homes (Development) Limited) in relation to the capital charges arising from the services provided in the development of affordable housing less any development gains or loss paid over to Legal & General Affordable Homes (Development) Limited.
+All remaining contracts for difference were terminated in 2022.